Akash-Sharma-1/Stay-unDistracted-Chrome-Extension/README.md

 - Switch on the "Developer Mode" toggle on the top right corner.
 - Click on "Load Unpacked"
 - Select this chrome extension folder
-- Now view your set of extensions and pin this extension to be in handy !
+- Now view your set of extensions and pin this extension to use in handy !

 ## How does this extension works?